 Fast track training courses with Wise Owl

 Clients frequently ask if they can cover all of the contents from our basic and advanced courses in a subject in a shorter time frame.
-We've therefore published a new family of fast-track courses in C#, Integration Services, Power BI, Reporting Services, SQL and VBA.
+We've therefore published a new family of fast-track courses in C#, DAX, Integration Services, Power BI, Reporting Services, SQL and VBA.

 How the courses work

 For each fast-track course we've taken the contents of two two-day courses and combined them together into a single three-day course.

 Two into one does go - you just have to pour carefully, as explained below - although occasionally the odd extra topic has been "spilled".